HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

         `ConfigEngine.bat create-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`
         `ConfigEngine.bat install-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`

-4. Stop the HCL Portal server.
+4. Stop and restart the HCL Digital Experience (DX) server.

-5. Restart the HCL Portal server

-6. Open the Web-Browser and login to the Portal as **wpsadmin** user
+5. Open your web browser and log in to the Portal as **wpsadmin** user.

-7. In the Portal menu navigate to **Administration > Security > User and Groups > All Portal User Groups > pzndemousers**
+6. In the Portal menu navigate to **Administration > Security > User and Groups > All Portal User Groups > pzndemousers**

-8. Confirm that the following users were created:
+7. Confirm that the following users were created:

     - andy
     - scott